 less is more less is more less is more less is more, less is more, less is more less is more less is more less is more. less is more less is more less is more, less is more, less is more lesss ism ore less is more less is more. lesss ism ore, lesss ism ore, lesss ism ore less is more le– is mo– le– is mo– le– is mo– le– is mo– le– is mo– le– is mo– le– is mo– l— —- — l— —- —, less is more? l— —- — le.. is.. mo.., l— ism —, lesss, mo…re, less less is mo–re less is, more less is? mo—re, less, less ism.. ore–

-Repetition is the silent architect of ordinariness.
+Repetition is the silent force that makes everything ordinary.
 It clutters our spaces, our objects, our time, stripping them of their ability to resonate, to linger.
-When every surface mirrors the last, when every object repeats its function, the extraordinary dissolves into a shapeless monotony.
+When everything looks the same, when everything does the same thing, the extraordinary dissolves into a monotony.
 These patterns do not whisper, they drone—flattening experience into the mechanical rhythm of sameness.
+The world becomes noise.

-And yet, here we are again.
-Today’s world has perfected this repetition, disguising it as intention.
-The design trends of minimalism, of sustainability, begin as promises—manifestos even.
-But in their repetition, in their overuse, they rot.
+We’ve perfected this.
+Today, repetition is disguised as intention.
+Minimalism, sustainability—they start as ideas, but in their repetition, in their overuse, they rot.
 Minimalism becomes sterility.
 Sustainability becomes an empty badge.
 Meaning is eroded in the tide of replication.

 This is the paradox of repetition: what begins as powerful ends as noise.
 A bold idea, repeated, becomes less than its message, a pale echo of its origin.
 This is why time under the weight of repetition feels like an algorithm—objective, standardized, and lifeless.
 Moments are not lived; they are processed.